Nkcemeka/NeovimConfig/README.md

 ## Linux Installation Steps
 - Install neovim.
 I suggest you do this manually by extracting the zip or tar file to your home directory.
 Using the apt-manager will use a stale version which might be incompatible with Lazy.
 - Clone this repo to the .config folder and rename it to nvim
-- Install value on your Linux distro.
+- Install vale on your Linux distro.
 Check [here](https://vale.sh/docs/vale-cli/installation/)
 - Run nvim in your terminal and the required packages would be downloaded

 ## Windows Installation